 Rancho del Cielo: A Personal Sanctuary

 Photographs and accounts of the ranch reveal a color palette dominated by natural, earthy tones.
 The wooden structures, the sun-baked earth, and the surrounding landscape create a harmonious blend of browns, greens, and blues.
 The interior decor, while simple and unpretentious, also reflects this preference for natural colors.
-Warm wood tones, rustic furniture, and textiles in muted shades of green and blue create a cozy and inviting atmosphere.
+In real terms, warm wood tones, rustic furniture, and textiles in muted shades of green and blue create a cozy and inviting atmosphere.
 This suggests that Reagan found comfort and solace in colors that evoked a sense of tranquility, connection to nature, and the timeless beauty of the American West.

 Trends and Latest Developments: A Modern Lens